2 min read

 The Westbank First Nation Self-Government Act also contains a provision confirming the application of the Canadian Human Rights Act to Westbank First Nation Lands and Members; the First Nation takes all necessary measures to ensure compliance of its laws and actions with Canada’s international legal obligations.

-Reprinted from the 4th edition of Working Effectively with Indigenous Peoples®, available for purchase online
+Reprinted from the 4th edition of Working Effectively With Indigenous Peoples® available as part of our Working Effectively With Indigenous Peoples® training.

 Sechelt Indian Band Self-Government Act, S.C.
 1986, c.
 27